 Circulation pump noise

-This step-by-step repair guide walks you through fixing circulation pump noise on your Frigidaire FGID2476SF.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through how to fix circulation pump noise on your Frigidaire FGID2476SF.
+With the right tools and parts, you can tackle this repair in just 1–2 hours and save yourself from a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.

-This post contains affiliate links.
-As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
-In my years of fixing appliances, when a Frigidaire FGID2476SF starts making grinding, humming, or rattling noises during the wash cycle, the circulation pump and motor assembly is almost always the culprit.
-I’ve had great results recommending the UPGRADE 5304519906 Dishwasher Pump and Motor Assembly by Fetechmate because it’s a direct-fit upgrade that addresses the wear points that cause noise in the first place — and it drops right in without any modification.
+In my experience fixing appliances, when a Frigidaire FGID2476SF starts making grinding, humming, or rattling noises during the wash cycle, the circulation pump and motor assembly is almost always the culprit.
+I’ve had great success with the UPGRADE 5304519906 Dishwasher Pump and Motor Assembly by Fetechmate because it’s a direct-fit upgrade that addresses the wear points causing noise in the first place — and it drops right in without any modification.

 Common Symptoms & Causes

-These issues are most commonly caused by worn pump bearings, debris lodged in the pump impeller, or a failing pump motor that has degraded through normal wear over time.
+These issues are most commonly caused by worn pump bearings, debris lodged in the pump impeller, or a failing pump motor that has degraded over time.

 Safety First